Adult Education & English Language Learning

 ATB has three eligibility options:

 • All institutions participating in the WTCS Ability to Benefit State Process must sign an MOU of participation and agree to provide all required services.
-Furthermore, the participating college(s) agree to provide ATB identified pathways and all required client reporting data.
+Furthermore, the participating college(s) agree to provide ATB eligible career pathway programs.
 Please view the WTCS Ability to Benefit State Process FAQ for additional information.

 Additional Resources